cnsuhao/engine1/ReadMe.md

 As part of running and testing Pulse, you will need to download the testing scenarios and their baseline result files.
 These files are not part of the standard build.
-If you would like to have these files downloaded during the build, enable the DOWNLOAD_BASELINES option when configuring the CMake super build
+If you would like to have these files downloaded during the build, enable the PULSE_DOWNLOAD_BASELINES option when configuring the CMake super build

 To download the verificaiton scenarios and baseline results run this command from a bash/cmd prompt from <build directory>/install/bin